 The standard wait time of 6-8 weeks is unacceptable because of the physical and mental anguish a broken wheelchair causes.
 While I was waiting for my footrest to be repaired, I experienced pain from allowing my legs to suspend from the seat all day.
 The pain itself was bad but knowing that it lasted 8 weeks because the wheelchair company refused to fix it sooner, made it so much worse.

 Recently I found myself stuck again waiting on the wheelchair company for over 6 weeks to fix my wheelchair.
 Beyond the painful anxiety caused by not being able to move around freely or safely, using a broken wheelchair caused me physical pain and injury as well.
 I am still recovering from the shoulder injury after the axel holding my wheels together got damaged which caused an incredible amount of resistance to turn the wheelchair.
-As a result I experienced severe shoulder and back pain.
+As a result, I experienced severe shoulder and back pain.
 Pain is harder to endure when you know it could have been avoided.
 The wheel would also get stuck and very unexpectedly jerk the chair to a point where I was afraid I was going to tip over or fall out.
-Even though I did not feel safe using the loaner wheelchair, but I had to use it until the new parts were received by the company charged to repair it which took about 8 weeks.
+I had to wait 8 weeks until the new parts were received by the company and then delivered to me and installed.
 During that time I went without doing things I both needed and wanted to do but couldn’t do, only because the wheelchair was not working properly.

 A broken wheelchair is a problem with an easy fix.
 Regardless of whether it is greed or apathy that makes it difficult for wheelchair users to get repairs, doesn’t matter.
 People are hurting every day from the long wait to fix their wheelchairs.
 After a recent conversation with a manager at the wheelchair company, I learned that every time I request a repair, the wheelchair company needs approval from both my doctor and insurance company to even order the replacement parts.
 I also learned they do not keep any replacement parts for my chair in stock at all, which is hard to understand because things like wheels, or forks, and even footrests break all the time.
 Such occurrences should be expected and they should be required to keep parts in stock so wheelchairs users do not have to wait months.